 However, there are a few minor drawbacks you should know first: there aren’t any “luxury” amenities and facilities that you would typically have access to when you’re paying US$300 a night for accommodation, desert tours and excursions cost extra, the bathrooms are fairly bare-bones with no toiletries, and while the dinner buffet is plentiful the food is somewhat mediocre.

 There is a transparent panel at the front of the tent designed for stargazing, but you sacrifice privacy for a (somewhat limited) view of the starry night.
 There are other camps in Wadi Rum that offer tents with a transparent roof, you just have to look around and explore the other options for glamping in Wadi Rum, but don’t expect to be able to sleep in once the sun comes up.

 So, what’s the verdict?
-Our 1 night in Wadi Rum left me feeling slightly conflicted: did the experience and room match the price point?
+Our 1 night in Wadi Rum left me feeling slightly conflicted: did the experience and bubble tent match the price point?
 I’m not 100% sure it did.
 Not in the same way that glamping in South Africa with twice-daily game drives was worth the hefty price tag, or glamping on a tea plantation in Sri Lanka was worth paying US$200-250 a night.
-The good news is, the reviews are accurate when it comes to the friendliness of the staff: the manager at Sun City Camp is extremely warm and helpful, and you can tell that he takes pride in his work.
+The good news is, the reviews are completely accurate when it comes to the friendliness of the staff: the manager at Sun City Camp is extremely warm and helpful, and you can tell that he takes pride in his work.
 The camp also supports the Bedouin community and works with local Bedouin guides to run the desert tours.